 You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and the related notes and other financial information included elsewhere in this offering.
 Some of the information contained in this discussion and analysis, including information regarding the strategy and plans for our business, includes forward-looking statements that involve risks and uncertainties.
 You should review the "Risk Factors" section for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.

-NYCE Companies, Inc. is not an investment company, but rather a fintech company that owns, manages and operates real estate properties.
-We own, develop and operate tech-powered apartment buildings in NYC Metro, Philadelphia and Washington DC.
-Our current projects include the first smart tech building in Jersey City, an AI-powered co-living building by Temple University, and the first minority-owned high rise in Jersey City.
-All investments in this campaign will go towards the operations of NYCE Companies, Inc. NYCE Companies, Inc. owns wholly owns the subsidiaries that hold each piece of real estate.
+NYCE Companies, Inc. is not an investment company, but rather a fintech company whose affiliates own, manage and operate real estate properties.
+Through affiliate companies we own, develop and operate tech-powered apartment buildings in NYC Metro, Philadelphia and Washington DC.
+Portfolio’s current projects include the first smart tech building in Jersey City, an AI-powered co-living building by Temple University, and the first minority-owned high rise in Jersey City.
+All investments in this campaign will go towards the operations of NYCE Companies, Inc. NYCE Companies, Inc. through its affiliates own each piece of real estate.

 Historical Results of Operations

 Our company was organized in January 2020 and has limited operations upon which prospective investors may base an evaluation of its performance.

 The founders have contributed $850k in seed funding to the affiliate companies of NYCE Companies, Inc., which has been used to fund development projects thus far.